Buckeyes have three first-team selections for the first time since 2010

-"I am honored and humbled for the chance to lead the Buckeye softball program, one I have respected for decades," Schoenly said.
+"I am honored and humbled for the chance to lead the Buckeye softball program, one I have respected for decades," Schoenly said at the time of her hiring.
 "I would like to thank Gene Smith, Heather Lyke, and the entire search committee for this incredible opportunity.
 What makes this university special are the people, the tradition, and the excellence.
 My goal is to continue that legacy within our softball program."

 Schoenly spent six seasons as head coach at Miami (Ohio) and was the program's all-time winningest coach with 188 career victories, leading the RedHawks to their first MAC Tournament title in 2009 before winning again in 2012.
 Schoenly also led the team to two NCAA Tournament berths in both 2009 and 2012, respectively.
 Prior to her stint at Miami, Schoenly was an assistant coach at Penn State (1998-2006) for eight seasons and helped guide the Nittany Lions to seven Big Ten Tournament appearances and six NCAA Tournament berths.
 Before her time in State College, Schoenly was an assistant at her alma mater, Michigan, for three years (1995-98), helping the squad reach the NCAA Women's College World Series three consecutive times.